Job Title: ASSOCIATE PROFESSOR

 Personal InterestsCultural landscapes, computer rendering applications, global sustainability and health, clean energy/green technology, heritage tourism, and Spanish-Carribean design

-Prof. Buitrago earned a bachelor’s degree in Landscape Architecture from the Pennsylvania State University (1995) with a Minor in Sculpture with high honors.
-He also earned a Master of Landscape Architecture degree from Harvard University Graduate School of Design (1997) from which José was honored as the Class Marshall during the Commencement Ceremony.
+Professor Buitrago earned a bachelor's degree in Landscape Architecture from the Pennsylvania State University (1995) with a Minor in Sculpture with high honors.
+He also earned a Master of Landscape Architecture degree from Harvard University Graduate School of Design (1997).
+José was honored as the Class Marshall during the Commencement Ceremony.

-Upon arrival at the CED in 2002, Prof. Buitrago have taught all of the core courses in Landscape Architecture.
-The main subjects taught include; basic and advanced design, theory, engineering, site planning, planting design, computer graphics, history of the built environment, sustainability, graduate thesis supervision, technology implementation, incorporation of service-learning projects into curriculum, portfolio design, introduction to design research theory, and hand graphics among many others.
-Buitrago attained tenure status and was promoted to associate professor in May of 2010 and continue teaching at Georgia both undergraduate and graduate level.
+Upon arrival at the CED in 2002, Professor Buitrago taught all the core courses in Landscape Architecture.
+The main subjects taught include; basic and advanced design, theory, engineering, site planning, planting design, computer graphics, history of the built environment, sustainability, graduate thesis supervision, technology implementation, incorporation of service-learning projects into the curriculum, portfolio design, introduction to design research theory, and hand graphics among many others.
+Buitrago attained tenure status, was promoted to associate professor in May of 2010, and continues teaching at the undergraduate and graduate levels at Georgia.

-José professional design experience before joining the University of Georgia includes working with the highly regarded Landscape Architecture firm of Edward D. Stone and Associates in Fort Lauderdale-Florida.
-He also have extensive professional work experience in Florida, the Caribbean, South America, and his native USA Commonwealth of Puerto Rico for over nine years.
+José's professional design experience before joining the University of Georgia includes working with the highly regarded Landscape Architecture firm of Edward D. Stone and Associates in Fort Lauderdale-Florida.
+He also has extensive professional work experience in Florida, the Caribbean, South America, and his native USA Commonwealth of Puerto Rico, for over nine years.
 His practice included urban design, tropical environmental design, hospitality-resort design, higher-end residential design, and hurricane restoration for several mega-resorts.
-Buitrago's hurricane restoration work included assessment of pre-hurricane conditions as well as; rebuilding with strong emphasis of incorporating new construction standards, that address the need of creating landscape of resiliency, in the foreseeable scenarios created by climate change.
+Buitrago's hurricane restoration work included an assessment of pre-hurricane conditions and rebuilding with a strong emphasis on incorporating new construction standards that address the need to create a landscape of resiliency in the foreseeable scenarios created by climate change.